-Princeton’s Faculty New Venture Assistance Fund supports faculty and staff in turning university research into startups or nonprofits through funding for key entrepreneurial activities.
+Princeton’s Faculty New Venture Assistance Fund helps faculty and staff turn university research into startups or nonprofits by funding key entrepreneurial activities that advance scientific innovations toward real-world impact.

 Funder: Princeton University